jakearchibald/navigation-transitions/README.md

 # Rendering & interactivity

 During the transition, the document with the highest `z-index` on the `documentElement` will render on top.
 If `z-index`es are equal, the entering document will render on top.
-Both `documentElement`s will have stacking contexts.
+Both `documentElement`s will generate stacking contexts.

 If the background of `html`/`body` is transparent, the underlying document will be visible through it.
 Beneath each document is the browser's default background (usually white).